BRITISH AND CARIBBEAN VETERANS ASSOCIATION

 (i) to obtain and pay for such goods and services as are necessary for carrying

-out the work of the charitY;
+out the work of the charity;

 (j) to open and operate such bank and other accounts as the trustees consider